www.mrmalty.com

 There were two really great judges that helped me understand judging and sensory analysis during this time.
 The first was David Techam, who spent a great deal of time with me, explaining flavors, techniques, styles, etc. He was incredibly patient and kind during my learning process and I will never forget the debt I owe him for taking the time to teach me.
 I try to work with new judges as often as possible and I try to pass along what David taught me and I try to do it in an understanding and calm manner, just like David.
 I owe at least that much in return.

 The second person that really helped me in judging (and still does to this day) is Dave Sapsis.
 Dave has incredible abilities in detection and memory when tasting beers.
 For example, I know for a fact he can taste two beers of the same style from the same brewer more than a year apart and tell you which one was drier by a matter of a couple points of gravity.
-What Dave taught me (is still teaching me) is more of the "artistic" side of beer appreciation.
-Heck, I'd even say he is teaching me a greater appreciation of the "spiritual" side of beer appreciation.
+What Dave taught me was more of the "artistic" side of beer appreciation.
+Heck, I'd even say he taught me a greater appreciation of the "spiritual" side of beer appreciation.
 He is my Sensei.
 Yes, I know that sounds a little goofy, especially coming from an engineering geeky guy like me.
 But there is a side to beer and brewing that goes beyond the scientific.
 You can do everything scientifically and mechanically right, but still not make a truly outstanding beer.
 It was about this time I started hanging a talisman on my mash tun (the little goat that comes on a bottle of Ayinger Celebrator Doppelbock is my talisman).
 Dave did not tell me to do this nor does he do anything like it (and it isn't supposed to be some mystical junk), but it is a tiny little reminder to me that beer brewing and judging is about more than just the science of it.

 People ask for photos, so here are some in no particular order or significance (other than they were on my hard drive).
 These photos are all copyright of the photographers who took them (Mike Kidulich, Chris Graham, & Jason Petros) and used with their permission.